Ankit0592/Masterbot/Deploy/deploy.md

   Please find the Deployment to Amazon-AWS + Bot interaction + Acceptance testing in following video:
 ###   [Deployment video](https://www.youtube.com/watch?v=TuzgOJFyFYQ&feature=youtu.be)

+In case the audio is not good, plaes play the given [mp3 file](https://github.ncsu.edu/sbiswas4/CSC510_Fall17_Project/blob/master/Not.mp3) along with the video.

 ## Task Tracking :